Chapter 4:

 “Do not use that tone with me.
 As your mother, I want you to show me some resp—”

 I angrily hung up the phone.
-Enough things had gone wrong today.
+Enough was going wrong today.
 I didn’t need this additional headache.
-I casually made my way back to the group, but I could only see Taitana and Nika.
-Nika was clearly worn out from her earlier chase, visibly panting with every breath.
+I casually made my way back to the group, but I only found Taitana and Nika.
+Nika was clearly worn out from her earlier chase, panting with every breath.
 Both of the girls had an air of worry about them.

 “Is.. everything… alright, John?”
 Nika asked with concern.
-Whoops, I thought I wasn’t being that loud.
+Whoops, I didn’t know I was being that loud.

 “I know things are different in the West, John,” Tatiana said.